neurallayer/roboquant/docs/CONTRIBUTING.md

 ## PR workflow

-1. Contributor builds roboquant locally and runs all unit tests via maven `mvn clean test` and integration tests (if it’s possible on contributor machine) via `mvn clean integration`.
+1. Contributor builds roboquant locally and runs all unit tests via Kotlin toolchain `./kotlin test`
 2. Contributor submits the PR if the local build is successful and tests are green.
 3. Reviewer marks the PR with the "Review" label at the start of the review process.
 4. Reviewer leaves the comments or marks the PR with the label "LGTM."